Opera for You

 Opera for Children

-Opera for Children opens a door to the world of opera.
+Opera for Children (between the ages of 5 and 10) opens a door to the world of opera.
 Deborah Einspieler adapts well known operas especially for children, which are about one hour long.
 A handful of singers, a puppeteer and pianist create unforgettable moments for young ears, eyes and hearts and encourage the children to join in.
 These events are usually an hour + long, without an interval.

 On 2 Tuesdays, for every opera, there are performances for school classes that begin at 10.30am.
 Booking opens September 19th 2016 by email: email@example.com